-Validating to a published formal grammar and declaring that validation at the beginning of a document let's the user know that the structure of the document is sound.
-It also let's the user agent know where to look for semantics if it needs to.
+Validating to a published formal grammar and declaring that validation at the beginning of a document lets the user know that the structure of the document is sound.
+It also lets the user agent know where to look for semantics if it needs to.
 The W3C Validation Service validates documents against a whole list of published grammars.

 It is preferable to validate to W3C grammars.
-Refer to the Accessibility Reviewed Technologies.
+Refer to the Technologies Reviewed for Accessibility.